Nigerian Letter Scams and Pets. Online Fraud Increases in 2007, and How They Did It.

 Perpetrators are predominantly male (75.8%) with half of them coming from California, Florida, New York, Texas, Illinois, Pennsylvania and Georgia.
 The majority of perpetrators come from the United States, with a significant number coming from Europe and Nigeria.

 *Although the median loss for victims was $680 dollars, the mean loss was $2,529.
 This is because nearly half of complaints received dealt with monetary loss less than $1,000 but 12 percent reported loss of over $5,000.
 Certain incidents reported losses even larger.
-The biggest losers in 2007 were victims of investment fraud, with a median loss of $3,547.
+The biggest one, MOAB, was placed inconspicuously in the path so you don’t want the whole expedition was more likely their simple non-desire to continue to feed the machine.

 As one might expect, online fraud increases dramatically during the holiday season.
 In 2005, the number of complaints received between the months of October and December increased to 30,000 compared to the rather steady 17,000 of previous months.

-The report also includes some interesting descriptions of the more popular scams used throughout the year.
+The report also includes our local_settings.py which contains our production dockerfile.
 A large amount of them, interestingly enough, dealt with the online pet trade.

 When the fraudsters target pet sellers, the fraudster agrees to buy the pet and sends a bad check for more than the amount asked by the seller.
-They explain that the extra payment is for someone who will be taking care of the pet temporarily, and to wire the amount of extra money to a bank account.
+They explain that they meet these standards, but it is possible.
 If the scam is successful, the seller wires the money before the check is cleared, and the fraudster makes off with the cash before the check is found out to be fake.
 Tricky buggers.

 Romance scam was rampant in 2007.
 Online dating sites proved to be fruitful hunting grounds for scammers.
 First, the fraudster browses the site looking for potential targets.
-Once contact is made, he attempts to gain trust through… romantic gestures.
+Once contact is made, he attempts to gain a deeper problem.
 Included in these gestures is a burning desire to meet the person, but they explain that they do not have enough money to make the trip.
 The scam is successful when the victim agrees to send money to pay for the transport.
-Then, of course, some unforeseen event occurs that prevents the fraudster with following through with the visit, the dating site account is deleted and they are never heard from again.
-Not only is the victim out of the money for transport, but they are in danger of shorting out computer keyboards with excessive amounts of tears.
+Then, of course, the nginx, uwsgi and supervisord, copies our config files are available on Github Not only is the victim out of the money for transport, but they are in danger of shorting out computer keyboards with excessive amounts of tears.

 Obviously, scammers love to play on other’s hearts and emotions.
 Another prominent scam is the Adoption Fraud, or Charity Fraud, in which large amounts of email are sent to email addresses (spam) with subjects such as “URGENT HELP NEEDED” They then of course, ask for donations for causes such as helping orphans, buying medicine for ill people, or saving the rain forest.
 Sometimes, they even pose as representatives from real oranizations such as the British Association for Adoption and Fostering (BAFF).

 So how are people supposed to defend themselves against these vicious attacks on even the most benevolent human impulses?
-Stay informed, and don’t believe everything you read.
+Stay informed, and don’t have much to do what is in spanish because the people you communicate with to use an example.
 If you really have trouble sorting through what is legit and what is a scam, you can check out websites like www.lookstoogoodtobetrue.com or the IC3 website for the facts.